nelson-wpwang/accessors/README.md

 physical world without having to directly interface with the myriad of protocols present in real-world devices.

-More concretely, accessors are JSON files that contain both an interface and code.
-The interface is specified much like HTML forms are: as a series of I/O elements with names.
+More concretely, accessors are Javascript files that both describe an interface and supply code to use it.
+The Javascript is parsed to generate JSON (and XML) objects that express accessor capabilities and requirements.
+Accessors present an interface much like HTML forms: a series of I/O elements with names.
 Each element can be an input, output, or both.

 - **Input**: Accepts an action or data from the user but can only send that to the device being accessed.
 There is no state that can then be displayed to